pseudodoc/automatic-carnival/AUTOCOMMITTER.md

-Elephants are the only animals that can’t jump.
+The tongue is the only muscle in the body attached from one end.